-Take Your Drum Loops to the Next Level: Converting Audio to MIDI
+Take Your Music and Songwriting to the Next Level: Converting Audio to MIDI

 If you’re looking to extend the life of your drum loops, one of the easiest ways to do so is to convert the audio to MIDI.
 Many DAWs feature functions for converting audio to MIDI, so if you are using Cubase, Cakewalk, Presonus Studio One, Melodyne or Ableton Live (among many other popular DAWs), you already have an audio to MIDI conversion tool at your disposal.
 Your mileage will vary on the DAW’s inherent ability to convert loop audio to MIDI (that is, its accuracy) so, if you’re looking for a little help, read on.